sheracore/interview_backend/README.md

-# This project prepared for SKYLOOV Co
+# This project prepared for SKYLOOV Interview

 # Installation
 ## Database